sunnyvale-academy/SNY.OSS.DCK.01.01.00/labs/03-Docker_image_sharing/README.md

 1.0: digest: sha256:fac5f4fdd96e4b35baf4ef6502c47606141eeeaad75ab84ae49c0c97457d0d26 size: 1787
 ```

 If everyone in the class has pushed his own image, try to pull the image of the person next to you.
-To do so, ask him what his the fully qualified image name (i.e. dennydgl1/friendlyhello:1.0), then type:
+To do so, ask her/him what his the fully qualified image name (i.e. dennydgl1/friendlyhello:1.0), then type:

 ```console
 vagrant@docker-vm:~$ docker run -p 4000:80 <DockerHUB account>/<Image name>:<image version>